Learning Not to Learn: Nature versus Nurture in Silico: Related Work Background

-Previous work has shown that LSTM-based meta-learning is capable of distilling a sequential integration algorithm akin to amortized Bayesian inference \citep{ortega_2019, rabinowitz_2019, mikulik2020meta}.
-Here we investigate when the integration of information might not be the optimal strategy to meta-learn.
-We analytically characterize a task regime in which not adapting to sensory information is optimal.
-Furthermore, we study whether LSTM-based meta-learning is capable of inferring when to learn and when to execute a non-adaptive program. \citet{rabinowitz_2019} previously studied the outer loop learning dynamics and found differences across several tasks, the origin of which is however not fully understood.
-Our work may provide an explanation for these different meta-learning dynamics and the dependence on the task distribution as well as the time horizon of adaptation. \\ Our work is most closely related to \citet{pardo_2017} and \citet{zintgraf_2019}. \citet{pardo_2017} study the impact of fixed time limits and time-awareness on deep reinforcement learning agents.
+Our work is closely related to \cite{pardo_2017}, \cite{zintgraf_2019} and \cite{yin_2019}. \cite{pardo_2017} study the impact of fixed time limits and time-awareness on deep reinforcement learning agents.
 They propose using a timestamp as part of the state representation in order to avoid state-aliasing and the non-Markovianity resulting from a finite horizon treatment of an infinite horizon problem.
 Our setting differs in several aspects.
 First, we study the case of meta-reinforcement learning where the agent has to learn within a single lifetime.
-Second, we focus on a finite horizon perspective with limited adaptation. \citet{zintgraf_2019}, on the other hand, investigate meta reinforcement-learning for Bayes-adaptive Markov Decision Processes and introduce a novel architecture that disentangles task-specific belief representations from policy representations.
-Similarly to our work, \citet{zintgraf_2019} are interested in using the meta-learning framework to distill Bayes optimal exploration behavior.
-While their adaptation setup extends over multiple episodes, we focus on single lifetime adaption and analytically analyze when it is beneficial to learn in the first place.\\ Finally, our work extends upon the efforts of computational ethology \citep{stephens1991change} and experimental evolution \citep{dunlap2009components, dunlap2016reliability, marcus2018experimental}, which aims to characterize the conditions under which behavioral plasticity may evolve.
-Their work shows that both environmental change and the predictability of the environment shape the selection pressure, which evolves adaptive traits.
-Our work is based on memory-based meta-learning with function approximation and aims to extend these original findings to task distributions for which no analytical solution may be available.
+Second, we focus on a finite horizon perspective with limited adaptation. \cite{zintgraf_2019}, on the other hand, investigate meta reinforcement-learning for Bayes-adaptive Markov Decision Processes and introduce a novel architecture that disentangles task-specific belief representations from policy representations.
+Similarly to our work, \cite{zintgraf_2019} are interested in using the meta-learning framework to distill Bayes optimal exploration behavior.
+While their adaptation setup extends over multiple episodes, we focus on single lifetime adaption and analytically analyze when it is beneficial to learn in the first place. \cite{yin_2019} studies when gradient-based meta-learning does not yield an initialization optimized for adaptation but learns a single zero-shot model.
+Our study focuses on memory-based meta-learning and does not consider input-independence as a bug, but in fact derive analytically that it is optimal for a wide range of meta-training task distributions.
+We show that for the settings in which memorization is optimal, there can be a sharp transition in task distribution space between memorization and adaptation.